musket wars

 • Page 2 – Pre-1860 conflicts

-During the Musket Wars of the 1810s-1830s thousands of Māori fled from their traditional lands, opening large areas to potential Pākehā (European) settlement.
-In 1840,
+The Musket Wars of the 1810s-1830s caused thousands of Māori to flee their traditional lands, freeing large areas for Pākehā (European) settlement.
+In 1840, Europeans bought

 • Page 3 – Taranaki and Waikato wars